Skip to main content

 Image 4: Run Query

-We can enable the Run Query function to use the saved query "Product Development Tickets" as our source instead (Image 5).
-If we change the data from Record A in our source table to trigger our event, the Query Parameters below show that the Cinchy ID of Record A will be used in the query.
+If we change the data in our source table to trigger the event, the query parameters below show that the Cinchy ID of the changed record(s) will be used in the query.
 This query is now our source.

 Image 5: Run Query